 Build for the most common, ideal user scenario first.
 Edge cases, error handling refinements, and advanced features come later.

-Your tech stack should prioritize speed of development, scalability, and developer availability.
-Here's what we recommend for most startups:
+Choosing the right technology stack is crucial for MVP app development for startups.
+Your stack should prioritize speed of development, scalability, and developer availability.
+Here's what we recommend:

 Frontend